-While it’s cooking, dice up your chicken or mushrooms so they’ll cook relatively quickly.
+- While it’s cooking, dice up your mushrooms so they’ll cook relatively quickly.
 Salmon fillets are probably best flaked after the lightest of fryings.

-Heat the coconut oil on medium heat in a frying pan and gently cook your organic chicken or mushrooms in the coconut oil.
+- Heat the coconut oil on medium heat in a frying pan and gently cook your mushrooms in the coconut oil.

-While the chicken/mushrooms/salmon is cooking, transfer the rinsed salad leaves and cherry tomatoes into a serving bowl.
+- While the mushroom and salmon are cooking, transfer the rinsed salad leaves and cherry tomatoes into a serving bowl.

-When the chicken, mushrooms or salmon looks just about done, add the pumpkin seeds, crushed garlic, crystal salt and cracked pepper and stir in briefly on a low heat.
+- When the salmon looks just about done, add the pumpkin seeds, crushed garlic, crystal salt and cracked pepper and stir in briefly on a low heat.
 To keep as many nutrients as possible in the garlic and pumpkin seeds you really only wanted warm them up rather than fry them until brown.

-Once the chicken and pumpkin seed mixture is ready, spoon it out and onto the salad leaves.
+- Once the salmon and pumpkin seeds blend is ready spoon them out and onto the salad leaves.
 Gently toss and cover the serving bowl with a plate to retain the heat.

-For our final step that really brings out the flavor in the steamed pumpkin, add a little more coconut oil if needed and transfer the chopped pumpkin strips to the same frying pan used for the chicken/salmon/mushrooms.
+- For a final step that really brings out the flavor in the steamed pumpkin, add a little more coconut oil if needed and transfer the chopped pumpkin strips to the same frying pan used for the salmon and mushrooms.

-Lightly fry on a low heat for just around a minute, gently turning occasionally to infuse more of the garlic, coconut flavor into it.
-Once they are done, spoon the pumpkin into the serving bowl and carefully toss again to mix it in with the other ingredients.
+- Lightly fry on a low heat for just around a minute, gently turning occasionally to infuse more of the garlic, coconut flavor into it.
+Once they are done, spoon the pumpkin into the serving bowl with the salmon and pumpkin seeds and carefully toss the salad again to mix all of the ingredients well.